SMB784/SQRL_quickstart/README.md

 sudo ./init.sh
 ```

-You may have to remove the driver (sudo rmmod litepcie) and reinstall it once or twice using init.sh to get it to show up on ``` lsmod | grep litepcie ```
+You may have to remove the driver (``` sudo rmmod litepcie ```) and reinstall it once or twice using init.sh to get it to show up on ``` lsmod | grep litepcie ```

 You can verify that your SQRL board is working correctly by using litepcie_util from within the build/sqrl_acorn/driver/user/ to run various tests or to upload new flash bitstreams.
 Use ``` ./litepcie_util ``` to show you the available tests and commands.

+If you would like to add your own custom hardware design to the bitstream, I recommend the following steps:

+1. build the default sqrl_acorn bitstream from within the litex/litex-boards/litex_boards/targets/ directory: ``` ./sqrl_acorn.py --uart-name=crossover --with-pcie --build --driver ```
+2. navigate to the gateware directory for the sqrl acorn bitstream you just built: ``` cd build/sqrl_acorn/gateware/ ```
+3. edit ``` sqrl_acorn.v ``` and ``` sqrl_acorn.xdc ``` in that directory to include your own custom hardware design and constraints
+4. run vivado in batch mode to regenerate the bitstream with new hardware added in: ``` /tools/Xilinx/Vivado/2020.1/bin/vivado -mode batch -source sqrl_acorn.tcl ``` (note: your vivado binary may be in a different directory, choose your directory path for vivado accordingly)
+5. once the new bitstream has been generated, navigate to the user directory: ``` cd ../driver/user/ ```
+6. upload the new bitstream using the litepcie_util tool: ``` ./litepcie_util --flash_write ../../sqrl_acorn.bin ```
+7. reflash the fpga using the litepcie_util tool: ``` ./litepcie_util --flash_reload ```

+This should result in your custom bitstream being loaded onto the Acorn CLE-215(+) via the PCIe connection.

 ![SQRL_on_TBolt](https://user-images.githubusercontent.com/14501817/135922715-6cb1ca1f-d871-4a02-83e2-ecb621f50c8c.jpeg)
 ![SQRL_in_TBolt_Case](https://user-images.githubusercontent.com/14501817/135922713-b69c604e-2131-41af-a6e5-9036626ee039.jpeg)